Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   > [Info] In case of an error, detailed information is provided (stack trace) for reporting and debugging purposes.
 - *Created - by*
-Date and time of creation, name and user ID of the person who created the process.
+Date and time of creation, name and user name of the user who initiated the process.

 [comment]: <> (Ich gehe davon aus, dass Log ist automatisch vom System erstellt, daher "process creator", oder ist es "workflow creator"?)